West Hackney: WWI - London's first air raid

 The first bomb of the first air raid on London, a 190lb incendiary, fell on 16 Alkham Road on 31 May 1915.
 The German Army airship LZ 38 had begun the first assault on the capital by a foreign power since 1066.
 At that time William the Conqueror ravaged Southwark, then crossed the river upstream and ravaged much of the countryside around London in the days after that followed, with the area along Ermine Street (the A10) (including West Hackney) believed to have been badly affected.

 The householder, Albert Lovell, had just returned home from posting a letter.
 The bomb bounced off his chimney and went through his roof, starting a fire on the upper storey.
 Mr Lovell, his wife, children and houseguests managed to escape the building, but the raid killed seven, including four children, in other parts of London, outraging public opinion.

 East London was at particular risk at this time, due to the Kaiser's order, later rescinded, that the raiders limit their attacks to targets east of the Tower of London.
 An attack by Captain Lanoe Hawker of the Royal Flying Corps destroyed LZ 38 on the ground, at its base in Belgium a week later, but airship raids on London continued until 1917, with attacks from Gotha bombers in 1917-18.

 WWII - Blitz

-West Hackney church was destroyed by enemy action in September 1940, during The Blitz.
+West Hackney church was destroyed by enemy action on 19th September 1940, during The Blitz.
 The remains were cleared away and replaced by a modern building, rededicated to St Paul, in 1960.

+The same night the church was destroyed, nearby Benthal Primary School, established in 1876, was badly damaged by a high explosive bomb and temporarily closed as a result.
+It was rebuilt in 1949 with major extensions added in 1966.

 Post-war

+After the war a number of areas were demolished and redeveloped due to wartime damage or as slum clearance.
+Among them was an area adjacent to the Benthal School, now known as Stellman Close and then five separate streets, together known as ‘The Island’.
+The area was not a physical island; it got its name as the impermeable street pattern meant it was largely isolated from neighbouring areas.

+This poor, but closely knit community was subject to damp conditions as it was built around the course of the former Hackney Brook and was quarried as a brickfield before being developed.

+To avoid long detours Islanders would pay a penny ‘toll’ to people in houses on Evering Road which adjoined the Island, to enable them to take short-cuts by climbing over their back-walls and passing through their gardens.
+Among the features of the Island was a stable that kept elephants for the nearby Music Hall.
+On demolition in 1970, the community dispersed to areas such as Essex.

 Jack ‘the Hat’ McVitie was killed at Evering Road by gangsters Ronnie and Reggie Kray.
 The murder was a significant factor in their subsequent downfall and imprisonment.